lonnyobrien/reclaim-traditional-name-accessibility/README.md

 ### Ruby text annotations
 1. [ ] 'Ruby' style annotations alongside base text should be supported for Chinese, Japanese, Korean and Mongolian text, in both horizontal and vertical writing modes.
-1. [ ] Ruby implementations should  support zhuyin fuhao (bopomofo) ruby for Traditional Chinese.
+1. [ ] Ruby implementations should  support zhuyin fuhao (bopomofo) ruby for  Chinese.
 1. [ ] Ruby implementations should  support a tabular content model (such that ruby contents can be arranged in a sequence approximating to <code class="kw" translate="no">rb rb rt rt</code>).
 1. [ ] Ruby implementations should make it possible to use an explicit element for ruby bases, like the <code class="kw" translate="no">rb</code> element in HTML.
 1. [ ] Ruby implementations should allow annotations to appear on either or both sides of the base text.